 EAT: Opa Taverna

-Get your Gyro’s, shish-kabobs with lemon potatoes, tzatziki and other Greek delights at this obviously popular spot.
+Get your Gyro’s, shish-kabobs with lemon potatoes, tzatziki and other Greek delights at the obviously popular Opa Taverna.

 Sure, you can buy a slice of one of the best Tomato Pie’s in the country.
 Or order a wedge of Gouda from the largest cheese selections outside of Philly.
-But even if you don’t intend to purchase anything, just walk in the door of this family–run market and take a deep breath.
+But even if you don’t intend to purchase anything, just walk in the door of family run Carllino’s Italian Market and take a deep breath.

 The aroma from the combination of fresh baked breads and pastries, olives and olive oils, dried meats, pastas, and salads, will impel you to walk out with at least a crispy warmed slice of pizza.
 Or, you can do what those who work nearby do nearly every day.
 Pick up a square of incredible lasagna or salad from the salad bar and eat at one of a few tables.